 Bodsham Church of England Primary School Pupil Premium Information

 Our Pupil Premium Strategy sets out how effective the funding has been in raising standards in previous years and gives details of how we plan to use the money this year to support our children.

-For the financial year 2017-18 Bodsham School received £8,920 in Pupil Premium funding.
+For the academic year 2019-20, Bodsham School received £1320 in Pupil Premium Funding.
 This was used as follows:

-- Short-term interventions for underachieving pupils who needed a boost to their learning in order for them to reach their potential
+- Short-term intervention programmes for underachieving pupil(s) who needed a boost to their learning in order to reach their potential.

-- Welfare support, for example social skills groups and assertive mentoring sessions.
+- Welfare support, for example social skills groups.

 - Funding for extra-curricular activities such as Music lessons or school trips to support wider child development.